-Although reusing on a broad spectrum scale is seen as a necessary and a priority step to be taken to help save the world some steps need to be taken first.
+Local Reusing on a broad spectrum scale is seen as a necessary and a priority step to be taken to help save the plant.
+In addition to the obvious societal benefits, the environmental impact of donating locally is clear, as it can actually help reduce carbon emissions.

 Reuse and Up-cycling